Coalición Floresta Logo Coalición Floresta Search Buscar

 83 bis

-The effective cost of these new projects shall be transferred to the owner or possessor by any title of real estate, as defined by municipal regulations.
+The effective cost of these new works shall be transferred to the owner or possessor by any title of real estate, as defined by municipal regulations.

-Municipalities are authorized to establish easy payment mechanisms regarding the effective collection for new sidewalk projects.
+Municipalities are authorized to establish payment facility mechanisms regarding the effective collection of new sidewalk works.

 15

-The owner or possessor by any title of real estate, whose access is compromised by these works, must make the necessary modifications at their own expense to enable access to the public road from their real estate, respecting the existing regulations.
+The owner or possessor by any title of real estate, whose access is compromised by these works, must carry out the necessary modifications at their own expense to enable access to the public road from their real estate, respecting current regulations.

 16

-The municipality may execute the repair or replacement works directly, so that the service is not affected.
+The municipality may execute the repair or replacement works directly, in such a way that the service is not affected.

-If the alteration was made by the owner or possessor of the property in front of which the sidewalk is located, after the execution of the repair or replacement works, the registered owner shall be notified of the effective cost of the works and the sanctions, if any, at their domicile or at the address indicated for receiving notifications.
+If the alteration was carried out by the owner or possessor of the property in front of which the sidewalk is located, after the execution of the repair or replacement works, the registered owner shall be notified of the effective cost of the works and the sanctions, if any, at their domicile or at the place they have indicated for receiving notifications.

 The sanction and the effective cost of the works shall be included in the billing of municipal taxes.

-Regarding notifications, Law 6227, General Law of Public Administration, of May 2, 1978, applies, and supplementarily the provisions of Law 8687, Law of Judicial Notifications, of December 4, 2008.
+Regarding notifications, Law 6227, General Law of Public Administration, of May 2, 1978, applies, and supplementarily the provisions of Law 8687, Law on Judicial Notifications, of December 4, 2008.

 17